Sebasssiu/CurrencyApi/README.md

 ## Guide to start

+## Requirements
+1. Have pip installed
+2. Have version 3.9.1 of python installed

 ### Terminal

 Open the terminal, then search for the downloaded directory with "cd".
 Make sure in that folder is the manage.py file.

+### `python -m venv venv`
+Creates a virtual enviroment to download libraies used in the project.

+### `venv\Scripts\activate`
+Starts the virtual enviroment.

 ### `pip install -r requirements.txt`